FOCUS in the Community

 Being around grass roots sports clubs, it became apparent the struggle that aspiring youngsters have in trying to reach their potential.
 It became an obvious route for my business to support young sports people in their quest for greatness.

 We are proud to support Tiegan Trafford – an up and coming gymnast who we hope to one day represent Team GB at the Olympics.
-Tiegan, daughter of my PA, Michelle Trafford, is just 10 years old and following success at both County and National Championships, has now been selected for the Team GB Development Squad.
+Tiegan, daughter of my PA, Michelle Trafford, is just 11 years old and following success at both County and National Championships, is now part of the Team GB Development Squad.